dhis2/dhis2-docs/src/commonmark/en/content/user/about-demo-server-live-package-and-database-design.md

 represented in the database, which again decides how data can be analysed and presented.

-It is possible to add more details to this "WHAT" dimension through the disaggregation dimension called data element categories.
-Some common categories are Age and Gender, but any category can be added by the user and linked to specific data elements.
+It is possible to add more details to this “what” dimension through the disaggregation dimension called data element categories.
+Some common categories are age and gender, but any category can be added by the user and linked to specific data elements.
 The combination of a data element's name and its assigned category defines the smallest unit of collection and analysis available in the system, and hence describes the raw data in the database.
-Aggregations can be done when zooming out of this dimension, but no further drill-down is possible, so designing data elements and categories define the detail of the analysis available to the system (on the WHAT dimension).
+Aggregations can be done when zooming out of this dimension, but no further drill-down is possible, so designing data elements and categories define the detail of the analysis available to the system (on the “what” dimension).
 Changes to data elements and categories at a later stage in the process might be complicated as these will change the meaning of the data values already captured in the database (if any).
 So this step is one of the more decisive and careful